Surajxxx/Project-Ecommerce/README.md

   - _**On error**_ - Return a suitable error message with a valid HTTP status code.
 The response should be a JSON object like [this](#error-response-structure)

 ### PUT /users/:userId/cart (Remove product / Reduce a product's quantity from the cart)
-- Updates a cart by either decrementing the quantity of a product by 1 or deleting a product from the cart.
+- Remove products from cart by either decrementing the quantity of a product by 1 or deleting a product from the cart.
-- Get cart id in request body.
 - Get productId in request body.
 - Get key 'removeProduct' in request body.
-- Make sure that cart exist.
 - Key 'removeProduct' denotes whether a product is to be removed({removeProduct: 0}) or its quantity has to be decremented by 1({removeProduct: 1}).
 - Make sure the userId in params and in JWT token match.
 - Make sure the user exist